AguaClara/Textbook/Filtration/EStaRS_Design.rst

 .. figure:: Images/Table_Branch_Head_Loss.PNG
     :width: 100%
     :align: center
-    :alt: table of diferent values used to determine headloss through various parts of the manifold.
+    :alt: table of diferent values used to determine head loss through various parts of the manifold.

     This table outline which values are used for various components of the filter manifold.
 Note how the porosity of sand is only relevant for the outlets during forward filtration.
 This is because the sand doesn't directy interact with the manifold in any of the other cases.